pesu12/js_space_invaders/README.md

 Copyrights
 ----------
-Feel free to use the code and to comment on it
+Feel free to use the code and to comment on it.